luisg0416/CEN-3031-Project-Group-22/Sprint4.md

 3. Test if the flashcard data on the server matches the data in the test. "func TestGetFlashCards(t *testing.T)"
 4. Test if the flashcard data at a certain ID on the server matches the data in the test. "func TestGetFlashCardsID(t *testing.T)"
 5. Test if the flashcard data was successfully deleted.
-6. Test if the flash card data has been sent to the database.
+6. Test if user exists.
+7. Test if cards are properly initialized.
+8. Test if user is created.